hawknewton/bigrig/README.md

 * Spin up more than one container and each one with a distinct job

-There are those that might argue you shouldn't run more than one process per container and if you count yourself among them Shipper might be for you.
+There are those that might argue you shouldn't run more than one process per container and if you count yourself among them Bigrig might be for you.

-## shipper.json
+## bigrig.json

-The below Shipper metadata would be part of the project `hawknewton/my-awesome-app`, sitting next to a Dockerfile that knows how to generate a docker image.
+The below Bigrig metadata would be part of the project `hawknewton/my-awesome-app`, sitting next to a Dockerfile that knows how to generate a docker image.